 In the 1940's, Smith shot inside lots of nightclubs - represented in an interactive display where guests can play cards featuring real Seattle musicians or learn the era's popular dance moves.

-"There was so much joy and happiness in the context of segregation,” Butch said.
+"There was so much joy and happiness in the context of segregation,” said Butch.
 “Yes, people were struggling.
 But they knew how to have a good time.
 And he captured that."

 Smith also captured the essence of community with his photos of parades, neighborhood gatherings, and families.
 The camera became an extension of his personality.